 Pemba Schools: the photogallery

-To improve learning in the schools in Pemba, we have introduced cutting-edge teaching methods, increased access to education, put in place numerous extra-curricular activities and promoted reading among students thanks to a dedicated library.
+To improve learning in the schools in Pemba, we have introduced cutting-edge teaching methods, increased access to education, promoted extra-curricular activities and promoted reading among students thanks to a dedicated library.

-Opened a new school located in the Paquitequete district
+Opened a new school located in Pemba City (Paquitequete neighborhood)

-Through Eni Rovuma Basin, we handed over the new primary school in Kumilamba to the Pemba Municipal Council in March 2021.
+Through Eni Rovuma Basin, we handed over the new primary school in Kumilamba to the Pemba Municipal Council in December 2020.
 This building is located in the Paquitequete district and has fully equipped classrooms, offices for teachers and staff, a library and other facilities.
 It will enable 1,500 boys and girls to receive quality education and provide adequate learning and working conditions for both pupils and staff.
-The extensive project also includes the construction and fitting out of a multi-purpose sports field, a canteen, the installation of a photovoltaic system at the school in Kuparata and the restoration and extension of two nursery schools.
-Finally, we carry out specific initiatives in the field:
+The extensive project also includes the construction and fitting out of a multi-purpose sports field, a canteen, the installation of a photovoltaic system at the school in Kuparata and the rehabilitation and extension of two nursery schools.
+In addition, we are implementing other initiatives:

 ● extracurricular activities (sport, horticulture, poetry and theatre) to reduce school drop-out levels